-Sage is constantly evolving too, with the UK market having its own products dedicated to small business including specific accounting (opens in new tab), payroll (opens in new tab) and HR (opens in new tab) packages.
-Equally, Sage also covers the medium-sized business arena with Sage Intacct (opens in new tab), Sage200cloud (opens in new tab) and the more specialised cloud-based ERP Sage X3 (opens in new tab).
-Professional accountants and bookkeepers are, of course, also catered for with partner accounting (opens in new tab) and payroll (opens in new tab) options with an increasing focus on automation.
+Sage is constantly evolving too, with the UK market having its own products dedicated to small business including specific accounting, payroll and HR packages.
+Equally, Sage also covers the medium-sized business arena with Sage Intacct, Sage200cloud and the more specialised cloud-based ERP Sage X3.
+Professional accountants and bookkeepers are, of course, also catered for with partner accounting and payroll options with an increasing focus on automation.

 - Want to try Sage Business Cloud Accounting?
 Check out the website here